XpiritBV/GABC2018_HandsOnLabs/Cosmos/readme.md

 # Global Azure Bootcamp 2018 - Cosmos DB

+If you're not physically present at Xebia Amsterdam during the Global Azure bootcamp and have questions about the labs then please contact [Marc Duiker](https://twitter.com/marcduiker).

 ## Functional objectives

-1. Find out how many murders have been committed on the 29th of Jan 2014
+1. Find out how many murders have been committed on the 29th of Jan 2014.
 2. Find the taxi(s) which the murderer could have used for the murder committed at 00:06.

 ## Technical objectives